 Waking your computer remotely

-If you have configured Remote Desktop to access your on-campus computer from another location (see In Windows, how do I use Remote Desktop to access my remote computer?), you can wake your computer remotely using the Wake on LAN (WOL) feature of the GoGreen Gadget.
+If you have configured Remote Desktop to access your on-campus computer from another location (see In Windows, how can I connect to a different computer or server (Remote Desktop)?), you can wake your computer remotely using the Wake on LAN (WOL) feature of the GoGreen Gadget.
 (You cannot use this feature with off-campus computers.)

 To wake up your computer: